knowm/Yank/README.md

 ## Long Description

 Yank is a very easy-to-use yet flexible SQL-centric persistence layer for JDBC-compatible databases build on top of org.apache.DBUtils.
 Yank is a different approach to the over-ORMing of Java persistence.
 Rather than try to abstract away the SQL underneath, Yank assumes you want low level control over the SQL queries you execute.
+Yank is one level higher than raw JDBC code with minimal frills.
 Yank wraps DBUtils, hiding the nitty-gritty Connection and ResultSet handling behind a straight-forward proxy class: `Yank`.
 "Query" methods execute SELECT statements and return POJOs or a List of POJOs.
 "Execute" methods execute INSERT, UPDATE, and DELETE (and other) statements.
 Recently, annotation-based column-field mapping, batch executing, column list querying and scalar querying has been added.
 Since version 3.0.0, Yank uses the
 [Hikari connection pool](https://github.com/brettwooldridge/HikariCP) as its integrated connection pool.